AppforallHQ/earlypage/README.md

 # Earlypage

-Have you ever wanter to get email address from the visitors who likes to be the first one to informed when your new app releases?
+Have you ever wanted to get email address from the visitors who likes to be the first one to informed when your new app releases?
 Have you ever faced a problem and wanted to notify users when everything was OK?
 Earlypage is what you might need.
 It provides an API to quickly switch your website to earlypage and get